Resume Strategy

 Many job seekers struggle with one key question: should you focus more on your resume or your cover letter?
 In today’s competitive hiring landscape, understanding how both documents work together can be the difference between getting ignored and landing interviews.

-This guide breaks down the real role of resumes and cover letters, how recruiters evaluate them, and how to optimize both using modern strategies like AI resume optimization and ATS keyword targeting.
+This guide breaks down the real role of resumes and cover letters, how recruiters evaluate them, and how to optimize both using modern strategies like AI resume optimization, ATS keyword targeting, recruiter-focused formatting, and personalized storytelling.

 What Is a Resume?

-A resume is a structured document that highlights your professional experience, skills, and achievements.
-It is designed for quick scanning by recruiters and applicant tracking systems (ATS).
+A resume is a structured document that highlights your professional experience, skills, certifications, projects, and measurable achievements.
+It is specifically designed for quick scanning by recruiters and Applicant Tracking Systems (ATS).

 What Is a Cover Letter?